Mechanics Lien, Bond Claim, Notice and Lien Waiver Forms.

-In California, a 20-Day preliminary notice must be sent by all contractors who do not directly contract with the property owner.
-In other words, everyone except the prime contractor.
-Notice must be sent within 20 days of labor or materials first serviced to the project.
-It must be sent to the Owner, General Contractor and Lender/Surety.
-If you are past the 20 day period, you can still send notice, except it will only preserve lien rights with respect to the work performed or materials delivered after service of the notice, and for the 20 days preceding the service of the notice.
+In order to preserve their right to file a mechanics lien, contractors, material suppliers and design professionals working in California must send preliminary notice (also known in California as a 20 Day Preliminary Notice).
+The notice must be sent within 20 days of first providing work or materials to a construction or renovation project.
+If you are past the 20 day period, you can still send notice, but it will only preserve lien rights for the work or materials delivered after the notice is served, and for the 20 days preceding the service of the notice.

 Liens expire 90-days after filing in California.
 If a party is promising to pay your claim, but just not soon enough to prevent the lien from expiring, a Notice of Credit may help.
 This filing extends the time period to enforce a Lien for 180 days from the date of filing.
 An additional Notice of Credit can be filed even at the expiration of this period, except that it may never extend the time period more than 1 year past the actual completion of the project.
 Notices of Credit must be signed by the Owner and the Claimant.

 The construction or mechanics lien, known in California as a Claim of Lien, is filed on private construction jobs by anyone who has performed labor or provided materials to a jobsite, and have not been paid.
 If a Notice of Cessation or Notice of Completion has been filed by the property owner, prime contractors must file the Lien within 60 days from the filing of the notice, and all others have 30 days to file.
 If a Notice of Cessation or Completion is not filed, all parties have 90 days from completion of the improvement’s work to file the lien.
 An action to enforce a lien must be filed within 90 days from the date your lien is filed.
 Click the button to download a free California mechanics lien form PDF template.